BladeRunnerJS/scaling-js-apps/blades/messages_blade.md

   Test failure or error while running tests.
 ```

-Let's fix that error by updating the test to check for an empty string:
+Let's fix that error by updating the test to correctly check the number of messages:

 ```js
 var MessagesViewModelTest = TestCase( 'MessagesViewModelTest' );